rrmhearts/docker-master/README.md

 * [Kernel sources](https://www.youtube.com/watch?v=sHp0Q3rvamk)
 * [Under the Hood](https://www.codementor.io/blog/docker-technology-5x1kilcbow)

+### Doqueru
+This repo has an excellent re-implementation of docker example.
+See [Doqueru translation](./resources/doqueru).
+It uses C++ and Linux system calls to "re-implement" a basic docker runtime.

 # Further Notes
 ## Docker in Production
 These tools may be used for production.
 Choose one from each category.